 The nine months of pregnancy can be a smorgasboard of aches, pains and discomforts.
-It’s thought almost one third of women are unlucky enough to suffer from SPD or public symphysis pain.
+It’s thought almost one third of women are unlucky enough to suffer from SPD or Symphysis Pubic Dysfunction.
 Osteopath Debra El-Tawansi explains what it is and what can be done about it.

 SPD is thought to be caused by hormonal and pelvic load changes during pregnancy that lead to more relaxed ligaments and muscular weakness.
 Women can experience mild to severe pain walking, going upstairs or standing on one leg.
 Turning over in bed can also cause discomfort.

 Pubic symphysis dysfunction has been reported in 31.7% of pregnant woman.

 Most commonly it arrises in the second or third trimester but it can also happen in the first trimester, or postnatal.
 Usually the pain is relieved after giving birth, with most pain reducing or resolving between 1 and 6 months postnatal.

 When I see a patient with SPD, I want to see the pelvis functioning as well as it can with the increased load of pregnancy.
 This can be achieved by gentle manual techniques to ensure that the joints are functioning and the muscles are not pulling at the pelvis in a way that might increase pain.
 Exercises to improve stability may also be indicated.

 Although it is good to stay active, it is advised that certain activities such as pushing a heavy shopping trolley, lifting and twisting, and vacuuming should be avoided where possible.
 Standing on one leg, or standing or sitting for long periods should also be avoided.
 Some strategies to help with the pain include sitting to put on pants, taking stairs one at a time or taking the lift instead.
 Keeping knees together when getting out of a car and keeping a pillow between the legs in bed can also help.